ropensci/roweb3/content/blog/2026-06-29-news-june-2026/index.md

 ### More than .gitignore

-Nelson Figueroa wrote an interesting [overview](https://nelson.cloud/.gitignore-isnt-the-only-way-to-ignore-files-in-git/) of the different ways to make Git ignore some files.
+Nelson Figueroa wrote a useful [overview](https://nelson.cloud/.gitignore-isnt-the-only-way-to-ignore-files-in-git/) of the different ways to make Git ignore some files.

 ### How to work with LLMs without losing your skills